 Mahanavami-dibba

 The Mahanavami Dibba is the tallest structure in this area today.
-King Krishnadevaraya build this platform to watch the army march passing by, war games, aquatic sports, royal animal shows, musical performances and the nine day night state festival.
+King Krishnadevaraya built this platform to watch the army march passing by, war games, aquatic sports, royal animal shows, musical performances and the Nine Day Night State Festival.
 There are two stairways to reach the top.
-On the top there is nothing special to see.
-It’s climbing the stairs to watch the view of the enclosure around it.
+On the top there is nothing special to see but you have a good view of the surrounding area.

 Queen’s Bath